dvliman/dvliman/README.md

 I am a software engineer with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

 Want to work together?
-Need help fixing your tech business?
-I provide clarity and alignment with business.
-I am known to never afraid to dig deep, and deliver high-quality and simple solutions.
+Need help fixing your tech?
+I provide clarity and alignment with the business.
+I am never afraid to dig deep and deliver high-quality and simple solutions.

 ## Location
-I live in Los Angeles, California.
-I have been working remotely for the past 5 years.
+I live in Los Angeles, California, and have worked remotely for the past five years.

 ## Work projects
 - [IBM](https://ibm.com/): developer tools.
 [Rational Concert](https://jazz.net/products/rational-team-concert)